PranavNeharkar/Leveraging-the-power-of-AWS-and-IoT-in-Smart-Home-Automation/README.md

 In the Root CA Certificates, there are two certificates here.
 But we just need a Root CA1 certificate, so download it as well.

 So we have downloaded all the certificates that we need for our project.

+The Source Code/Program for Home automation using Amazon AWS IoT Core & ESP32 is written in Arduino IDE.
+Before moving to the code part, we need to install few libraries to the Arduino IDE.
+Download the PubSubClient Library and add it to the Arduino IDE library folder.

+Here is the complete code for the project that requires a lot of modifications.
+Copy it and paste it to your Arduino IDE.